intLyc/MTO-Platform/README.md

       - None
       - Highlight best
       - Highlight best worst
-    - Save the data, click the Save button to save the current table content
+    - Save the data, click the blue Save button to save the current table content

-6. Convergence graph
-    - Select Figure on the right side to display the experimental convergence graph
-    - Figure type with metric
-    - Problem selection, select a problem, display the graph of the problem
-    - Save figures, select the save file type, and click Save button to save the graphs of all problems.

-7. Read/Save Data
+6. Read/Save Data
     - To save data, click the Save Data button to save the data of the currently running experiment
-    - Read data, click Load Data button, read the saved experimental data, and display the data
+    - Read data, click the Load Data button, read the saved experimental data, and display the data

 ### III.
 Data Process Module

 1. Read data
-    - Click the Load Data button, read the saved experimental data, add to the Data Tree. *Multi-selectable, can be added repeatedly*
+    - Click the Load Data button, read the saved experimental data, and add it to the Data Tree. *Multi-selectable, can be added repeatedly*
     - Expand the data in the Data Tree can display the specific content of the data, *can modify the name of the data*

 2. Delete Data
-    - Select the data in Data Tree and click Delete Data button to delete.
+    - Select the data in Data Tree and click the Delete Data button to delete.
 Click the Delete Data button to delete. *Multi-selectable, right-click to select all*

 3. Save Data
     - Select the data in the Data Tree and click the Save Data button to save it. *Multi-selectable*

 4. Data split
-    - Split by number of independent runs, select more than 1 data in the Data Tree, click the Reps Split button to split the selected data by each independent run and add it to the Data Tree.
+    - Split by the number of independent runs, select more than 1 data in the Data Tree, click the Reps Split button to split the selected data by each independent run and add it to the Data Tree.
     - Split by Algorithms, select more than 1 data item in the Data Tree, click the Algorithms Split button to split the selected data by algorithms and add them to the Data Tree.
     - Split by Problem, select more than 1 data item in the Data Tree, click on the Problems Split button to split the selected data by problem and add it to the Data Tree.

 5. Data Merge
     - Merge by independent runs, select 2 or more data in Data Tree, *provided that all settings are the same except the number of runs*, click the Reps Merge button to merge the selected data by the number of independent runs and add them to the Data Tree.
-    - Merge by Algorithm, select more than 2 data items in Data Tree, *provided that all settings are the same except Algorithm*, click Algorithms Merge button to merge the selected data by algorithm and add them to Data Tree.
+    - Merge by Algorithm, select more than 2 data items in Data Tree, *provided that all settings are the same except Algorithm*, click Algorithms Merge button to merge the selected data by the algorithm and add them to the Data Tree.
-    - Merge by Problem, select more than 2 data items in Data Tree, *provided all settings are the same except Problem*, click the Problems Merge button to merge the selected data by problem and add them to Data Tree.
+    - Merge by Problem, select more than 2 data items in Data Tree, *provided all settings are the same except Problem*, click the Problems Merge button to merge the selected data by problem and add them to the Data Tree.

 ---